When are letters of administration needed?

 The procedure for obtaining letters of administration is similar to that required for obtaining a grant of probate.

-Probate and estate duties were completely abolished by 1984; therefore, no formalities are now required at either state or federal level.
+Victorian probate duties were completely abolished by 1984 and federal duties in 1979; therefore, no formalities in that regard are now required at either state or federal level.

 Need for grant of probate or letters of administration

 A grant of probate or letters of administration is required because the assets of the estate may not otherwise be collected for the benefit of the beneficiaries of the will.
 For example, the deceased may have had a bank account, and banks will only allow executors to have access to a deceased’s account if the executor concerned has received a grant of probate.